 - Follow up your evening ritual by rinsing with a standard mouthwash or a medicated mouthwash, whichever your dental hygienist recommends.

 For seniors who may struggle with personal care such as tooth brushing, bathing and dressing, this extensive daily cleaning process may seem overwhelming.
 Families may want to consider help from a home health care agency as personal care activities such as tooth brushing can be made easier with help from an in-home Palm Beach County caregiver.

 Two cleanings a year are recommended for older adults, one of which should be a thorough check up complete with x-rays.
 Dental cleanings don’t need to be unpleasant.
 Modern hygienists use quick and relatively painless air devices to clean and polish tooth surfaces.
 However, if your teeth are particularly sensitive, you may request a nerve deadening shot prior to deep cleanings to nullify the pain.
 Another advantage to multiple cleanings is that your hygienist may spot and alert you to small tooth and gum problems before they become issues.

-If you or an aging loved one need help maintaining daily hygiene and grooming, contact the leading Palm Beach County at-home care provider, Home Care Assistance.
+If you or an aging loved one need help maintaining daily hygiene and grooming, contact the leading Palm Beach home care provider, Home Care Assistance.
 Our caregivers are available to help with a variety of senior care needs, all within the comfort of home.
 Request more information or a free in-home consultation by calling 561-429-8292 today.